Reporting on your goals and progress

 When you set up a goal, you are probably pretty committed to achieving it.
 And RescueTime makes it very easy to track your progress.
 But not only that, it provides you with rich insights that help you understand how you reached your goal.
 Or in the case you did not, what changes you can make to your day to achieve it.

 RescueTime does not limit your goal view to just one day.
 With the date picker, you can select different time frames allowing you to see your progress during a much larger date range.
-This view provides two additional pieces of information for further insights.

 The trend sparkline provides a two week rolling average of your time data logged for the goal.
 For each day in the report, we average the time dating back two weeks from that day.
 You can easily see your daily average trending for the goal.
 Is it trending upwards, downwards or remains steady?